-The best mulching action typically results from cutting only the top $\frac{1}{2}$ inch to $\frac{3}{4}$ inch of grass blade.
+The best mulching action typically results from cutting only the top 1⁄2 inch to 3/4 inch of grass blade.
 This provides short clippings which decompose properly (much more quickly than longer clippings).
 The ideal cutting height will vary with climate, time of year, and quality of your lawn.
 We recommend that you experiment with both the cutting height and ground speed until you achieve the best cut.
 Start with a high cutting height and using progressively lower settings until you find a cutting height that is matched to your mowing conditions and preferences.

-Pushing the Rider by Hand
+Pushing the Rider By Hand

+NOTICE

-NOTICE Do not tow rider.
+Do NOT tow zero-turn rider.

-Towing the unit will cause transmission damage.
+Towing the units will cause hydraulic transmission damage.
 Do not use another vehicle to push or pull this unit.

 - 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
-Locate the transmission release levers (A, Figure 19) underneath the engine deck of the machine between the two rear wheels on the transmission cradle (B).
+Locate the transmission release lever on top of the transmission of the unit.
 There is one transmission release lever on each transmission.
-The transmission release levers open and close the transmission bypass valves.
+The transmission release levers open and close the transmission bypass valves. - 3.
+To open the transmission bypass valves rotate the transmission release levers to the "bypass" position (A, Figure 22).
+The transmission release levers will contact the bodies of the transmissions.
+The transmission release levers will be oriented so that they are perpendicular to the axles of the transmissions.